 Do you know how to keep your children safe online?
-Do your children know how to keep safe online?
 At Woodland Grange we are committed to discussing these serious issues as part of our e-safety curriculum but we can only be successful if we work in partnership: pupils, parents and teachers.
 Each year we take part in Safer Internet Day (in February) and work across our school to reinforce key messages.

 At Woodland Grange we support the annual Safer Internet Day (a global event hosted in this country by the UK Safer Internet Centre).
 The theme for 2021 is 'In the internet we trust' which aims to explore reliability online.
 How do we make sure that children and young people are not being exposed to incorrect or false information?

 We have compiled an information sheet for parents as well as a document with further information and links.
 Click below to open these documents or click here to visit the SID 2021 website

 The links in the section below will hopefully help with further advice and information on a range of e-safety issues including online gaming, social media, live streaming and cyberbullying).

 The NSPCC has put together some useful information for parents.

 We expect all children at Woodland Grange to follow our acceptable use policy when using technology at school.
 Click on the link to download a copy (it could be useful at home too).